conan-io/conan-docker-tools/modern/README.md

 Build, Test and Deploy
 ======================

-## Introduce
+## Introduction

-The images are already built and uploaded to [conanio](https://hub.docker.com/r/conanio/) dockerhub account, but if you want to build your own images, read this section.
+The images are already built and uploaded to [conanio](https://hub.docker.com/r/conanio/) dockerhub account, we recommend you to use the images that are already avaiable, but if you want to build your own images, read this section.

-The `docker-compose.yml` file list all possible combinations of images and it will be explained below:

-### Build
+We are using multistage dockerfiles, and some of them require to build other images first, so please, read carefully all the steps below.

+We will be using docker compose command to build the images just for convenience.
+It will help to ensure that the same configuration is used to build all the images and the names match, but you can also use raw `docker build` command and provide all the required arguments in the command line.

-Each image created on this stage will be tagged as  ``conanio/<compiler><compiler.version>-<distro><distro.version>``.
+Each image created will be tagged as  `conanio/<compiler><compiler.version>-<distro><distro.version>:<conan-version>`.

-For instance, building Clang 12 complete image:

-    $ docker-compose build clang12

-The produced image will be named as ``conanio/clang12-ubuntu16.04``.
-The tag will follow the `CONAN_VERSION` in `.env` file.
+### Configuration

+All the configuration is declared in the `.env` file that docker-compose will load automatically when running commands.
+Feel free to modify that file to match your requirements.

 #### Pre-Build stage (Base)

-Besides the final compiler image, there are other important images which can be built separately and are part of the final image.

 The Docker image `base` (same service name), installs all basic system APT packages, CMake, Python and Conan.
 So, if you are looking for an image without compiler, `base` is your candidate.